jordan-gilmartin/cuyamaca-climatology-analysis/README.md

 The first dataset from NCEI was data from Cuyamaca, CA (Station No. 042239) covering the years 1887 to 2014.
 The requirements were to:

-- Arrange the monthly Cuyamaca Tmax, Tmin and Tmean data from January 1961 to December 1990 into a DataFrame.
+- Arrange the monthly Cuyamaca Max Temperature (Tmax), Min Temperature (Tmin) and Mean Temperature (Tmean) data from January 1961 to December 1990 into a DataFrame.

 ![Pivot](Images/tmin_Pivot_Table.png)